-- 702.102b If a spell's controller chooses to pay its bestow cost, that player chooses a legal target for that Aura spell as defined by its enchant creature ability and rule 601.2c.
-See also rule 303.4. - 702.102c The check for whether a spell can legally be cast happens after its controller has chosen whether to pay its bestow cost; see rule 601.2e. - Example: Aether Storm is an enchantment with the ability "Creature spells can't be cast."
-This effect doesn't stop a creature card with bestow from being cast for its bestow cost because the spell is an Aura enchantment spell, not an enchantment creature spell, when the game checks whether the spell is illegal. - 702.102d As an Aura spell with bestow begins resolving, if its target is illegal, the effect making it an Aura spell ends.
+Example: Aether Storm is an enchantment with the ability "Creature spells can't be cast."
+This effect doesn't stop a creature card with bestow from being cast bestowed.
+Example: Garruk's Horde says, in part, "You may cast creature spells from the top of your library."
+If you control Garruk's Horde and the top card of your library is a creature card with bestow, you can cast it as a creature spell, but you can't cast it bestowed.

+- 702.102d As a bestowed Aura spell begins resolving, if its target is illegal, it ceases to be bestowed and the effect making it an Aura spell ends.
 It continues resolving as a creature spell and will be put onto the battlefield under the control of the spell's controller.
-This is an exception to rule 608.3a. - 702.102e If an Aura with bestow is attached to an illegal object or player, it becomes unattached.
-This is an exception to rule 704.5m. - 702.102f If an Aura with bestow phases in unattached, the effects of casting it with its bestow ability end.
-See rule 702.25, "Phasing."
+This is an exception to rule 608.3a. - 702.102e If a bestowed Aura becomes unattached, it ceases to be bestowed.
+If a bestowed Aura is attached to an illegal object or player, it becomes unattached and ceases to be bestowed.
+This is an exception to rule 704.5m. - 702.102f If a bestowed Aura phases in unattached, it ceases to be bestowed.
+See rule 702.25, "Phasing." - 702.103.
+Tribute - 702.103a Tribute is a static ability that functions as the creature with tribute is entering the battlefield.

-702.103.
-Tribute

-- 702.103a Tribute is a static ability that functions as the creature with tribute is entering the battlefield.
 "Tribute N" means "As this creature enters the battlefield, choose an opponent.
-That player may put an additional N + 1/+1 counters on it as it enters the battlefield." - 702.103b Objects with tribute have triggered abilities that check "if tribute wasn't paid."
-This condition is true if the opponent chosen as a result of the tribute ability didn't have the creature enter the battlefield with +1/+1 counters as specified by the creature's tribute ability.
+That player may put an additional N +1/+1 counters on it as it enters the battlefield." - 702.103b Objects with tribute have triggered abilities that check "if tribute wasn't paid."
+This condition is true if the opponent chosen as a result of the tribute ability didn't have the creature enter the battlefield with +1/+1 counters as specified by the creature's tribute ability. - 702.104.
+Dethrone - 702.104a Dethrone is a triggered ability.

-702.104.
-Dethrone

-- 702.104a Dethrone is a triggered ability.
 "Dethrone" means "Whenever this creature attacks the player with the most life or tied for most life, put a +1/+1 counter on this creature." - 702.104b If a creature has multiple instances of dethrone, each triggers separately.